Rounded Corners with CSS and One Image

 Is this the only way to make rounded corners?

-No and I doubt its even the best way its just my technique I like to use you can find hundreds of other rounded corner tutorials out on the net.
+No and I doubt its even the best way, it’s just my technique I like to use.
+You can find hundreds of other rounded corner tutorials out on the net.

 Let’s start off with our blank document.